apache/iotdb/docs/UserGuide/Reference/Common-Config-Manual.md

 * `iotdb-common.properties`：IoTDB common configurations.

-## Hot Modification Configuration
+## Effective

-For the convenience of users, IoTDB provides users with hot modification function, that is, modifying some configuration parameters in `iotdb-datanode.properties` and `iotdb-common.properties` during the system operation and applying them to the system immediately.
-In the parameters described below, these parameters whose way of `Effective` is `hot-load` support hot modification.
+Different configuration parameters take effect in the following three ways:

++ **Only allowed to be modified in first start up:** Can't be modified after first start, otherwise the ConfigNode/DataNode cannot start.
++ **After restarting system:** Can be modified after the ConfigNode/DataNode first start, but take effect after restart.
-Trigger way: The client sends the command(sql) `load configuration` to the IoTDB server.
++ **hot-load:** Can be modified while the ConfigNode/DataNode is running, and trigger through sending the command(sql) `load configuration` to the IoTDB server by client or session.

 ## Configuration File